old-yan/CP-template/TREE/Tree.md

 0 is ancestor of 3
 father of 4: 0
 sizes of subtrees:5 6 1 1 1 1
-heights of subtrees:2 3 1 1 1 1
+heights of subtrees:
+2's height: 1
+3's height: 1
+4's height: 1
+5's height: 1
+0's height: 2
+1's height: 3
 centroid of T2: 2
 distance_sum to each vertex:1430 1250 3750 2930 3830 2930